V4NSH4J/discord-mass-DM-GO/README.md

 - *LTC*: LN5UPbL31TcPzpBKFbsNKZ5BxwUzKcyi1F
 ## Contact
-There are a lot of impersonators, please make sure you're dealing with the correct username
+There are a lot of impersonators, please make sure you're dealing with the correct username.

-Telegram: @campingarunner
+Telegram: https://t.me/campingarunner (This is my only Telegram)
-This is my *only* telegram.
+Mail: v4nsh4j@protonmail.com

 ## Credits
 DMDGO has not been a One man show!
 I would like to thank everyone for their contributions and my patreons.
 Special thanks to my lads ->
 - [The author of Dankgrinder](https://github.com/dankgrinder) and [OsOmE1](https://github.com/OsOmE1) for helping out numerous times since the time I started writing code!
 Also for the websocket code taken from [dankgrinder](https://github.com/dankgrinder/dankgrinder)